 Problem-solving can also be a way to reduce stress, but it can be stimulating and should be done earlier in the day rather than before bed.

-It is important to leave enough time for stress management and also enough time for sleep itself.
+It is important to leave enough time for stress management and also enough time to sleep.
 Educate yourself about additional stress management sleep strategies.
 Read more about the benefits of a good night’s sleep to inspire you to figure out a plan to create space in your busy life to reduce your stress before bed.

 Not all sleep problems are due directly or entirely to stress.
 Certain hormonal changes that come with menopause or even natural ageing can alter sleep patterns.
 Certain medications can also have an effect on sleep, as can caffeine, alcohol, and other things you consume.